MultiverseLearningProducts/SWE-APPRENTICE-SUCCESS/02/3-prodigies/1-map-filter-reduce/README.md

 var pets = ["dog", "chicken", "cat", "dog", "chicken", "chicken", "rabbit"];

 var petCounts = pets.reduce(function(obj, pet){
-    if (!obj[pet]) {
+    // If the item is not in the object, add with an initial value of 1 if (!obj[pet]) {
         obj[pet] = 1;
     } else {
-        obj[pet]++;
+        // If the item is in the object, increment the value by 1. obj[pet]++;
     }
     return obj;